-1 on the International Protection of Refugees explicitly concluded that the non - 2 refoulement principle had achieved the status of a norm "not subject to 3 derogation."94 The principle was recognized as such in the 1984 Cartagena 4 Declaration on Refugees; was included in a portion of the Refugee Convention 5 from which derogation is not permitted; and has been recognized by bodies, 6 including the Inter-American Commission on Human Rights and the Organization 7 of American States General Assembly.
-8 226.
+1 on the International Protection of Refugees explicitly concluded that the non- 2 refoulement principle had achieved the status of a norm "not subject to 3 derogation."96 The principle was recognized as such in the 1984 Cartagena 4 Declaration on Refugees; was included in a portion of the Refugee Convention 5 from which derogation is not permitted; and has been recognized by bodies, 6 including the Inter-American Commission on Human Rights and the Organization 7 of American States General Assembly.
+8 235.
 Defendants' policy and actions to actively or constructively deny 9 Class Plaintiffs, and the asylum seekers they represent, access to the U.S. asylum 10 process violate their binding and enforceable obligations under international law.
 11 VI.
-CLASS ACTION ALLEGATIONS 12 227.
+CLASS ACTION ALLEGATIONS 12 236.
 Class Plaintiffs bring this action pursuant to Federal Rules of Civil 13 Procedure 23(a) and 23(b)(2) on behalf of themselves and all other persons 14 similarly situated.
-The proposed class is defined as follows: 15 All noncitizens who seek or will seek to access the U.S. 16 asylum process by presenting themselves at a POE along the 17 U.SMexico border and are denied access to the U.S. asylum 18 process by or at the instruction of CBP officials.
-19 228.
+The proposed class is defined as follows: 15 All noncitizens who seek or will seek to access the U.S. asylum 16 process by presenting themselves at a POE along the U.S 17 Mexico border and are denied access to the U.S. asylum process 18 by or at the instruction of CBP officials.
+19 237.
 The class is so numerous that joinder of all members is impracticable.
 20 CBP's misconduct toward asylum seekers at POEs along the U.SMexico border 21 has been the focus of monitoring, reporting and advocacy by numerous well- 22 respected non-governmental organizations.
 These organizations have investigated 23 and documented thousands of examples of asylum seekers being turned back by 24 CBP officials.
 Many more asylum seekers likely have been the victims of this 25 unlawful conduct as these abuses often go unreported.
-Asylum seekers who are 26 94 Evecutive Committee Conclusion No. 70 Canaral Conclusion on International 27 Executive Committee Conclusion No. 79, General Conclusion on International Protection (1996).
-28 turned back at the border are continuously moving and relocating, also making joinder impracticable.
+Asylum seekers who are 26 27 96 Executive Committee Conclusion No. 70 Canaval Conclusion on International 28 Executive Committee Conclusion No. 79, General Conclusion on International Protection (1996).

+turned back at the border are continuously moving and relocating, also making joinder impracticable.